Korba, Chhattisgarh: Economy

+Himadri Speciality Chemical has its manufacturing facility located in Korba.
+Bharat Aluminium Company has plant which is one of the Asia's largest aluminium production industries.
+In 2009, chimney under construction by Gannon Dunkerley & Company at the Balco smelter collapsed killing 49 workers and GDCL management have been accused of negligence in the incident.

 Geography

 Korba is located at 22.35°N 82.68°E. It has an average elevation of 252 m.
 As of 2011 India census, Korba city had a population of 365,253.
 Korba City is a part of the Korba District which was formed on 25 May 1998.
 The forest area cover of Korba is 4187.375 km2.
 There are 17 police stations in Korba and it contains five blocks.